gammaleak/polvaudio/README.md

 1. On the Github page, click on the green "Code" button and download as a zip
 2. On your computer, unzip the file
 3. Choose the modification version you want to install
-	a.
-Quieter Original - In the unzipped folder navigate to \quieter-original\polvformat
+	1. **Quieter Original** - In the unzipped folder navigate to \quieter-original\polvformat
-	b.
-Quieter Modified - In the unzipped folder navigate to \quieter-modified\polvformat
+	2. **Quieter Modified** - In the unzipped folder navigate to \quieter-modified\polvformat
-4. Copy the mod's "viewer" folder into your PlayOnlineViewer folder (for example, in a steam installation the PlayOnlineViewerfolder would be in c:\Program Files (x86)\Steam\steamapps\common\FFXINA\SquareEnix\PlayOnlineViewer)
+4. Copy the mod's "viewer" folder into your PlayOnlineViewer folder (for example, in a steam installation the PlayOnlineViewer folder would be in c:\Program Files (x86)\Steam\steamapps\common\FFXINA\SquareEnix\PlayOnlineViewer)
 5. After the copy ends you have successfully installed the mod.